iamNoah1/argo-aks-poc/Readme.md

 ## Conclusions
-* Pipelines that build Docker images still have to be there
+* Pipelines that build Docker images still have to be there.
-* Pipelines that build Helm Charts still have to be there
+* Pipelines that build Helm Charts still have to be there.
+Though as the argo application listens to the repo where the helm chart lives in, instead of a helm chart repository, we still would need to build a helm chart (preferably after a deployment and tests).
 * All value files for a chart reside inside the chart itself.

 ## TODO
-* Find if it is better to
-  * Reference helm repos and promote changes to argo app manifest changes or
-  * Let the argo app have the helm chart repo as source and having the changes on the values file
-* Let's try:
-  * Build another version of the app
-  * Update Helm Chart (because we do it like this at the moment -> new app version => new Chart version)
-  * Work with changes of application manifest
 * Maybe Helm Application Set is something that works good